StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 https://kenpom.com/blog/national-efficiency/

+So, at the end of any given game, a team would have these statistics for that game.
+Okay awesome.
+How do we use these to predict future games?
+We need to turn these numbers into something that reflective of a team's actual offensive and defensive abilities, and not just a single data point.
+Numbers which we could use as inputs for our mode.
+Ken pom achieves this by averaging these statistics by game.
+He goes on to calculate an expectation of future statistics using a linear formula as follow.

 Ken Pom then converts these raw statistics to be adjusted for expected stats versus an average team.

-Theoretically using solely these statistics, we could generate box scores.

-What's the primary flaw
+He does this

+Not only are these some of the more popular metrics, using only these three values we could theoretically calculate an average box score for a team.
+Theoretically I'd like to include these statistics as inputs into my model.
+Among lots of other feature engineering, I ran with these inputs for a while.

+I had three main issues.

+1) Consistency of Expectations
+2) Strength of Schedule
+3) High variability for early season games

 ### ELO System